 Regenerative Braking

-Regenerative braking can give you a little extra charge as you slow down or descend hills.
-Regenerative braking may improve your bike’s efficiency by 5-10%.
+Regenerative braking can give you a little extra charge.
+It may improve your bike’s efficiency by 5-10%.
 For example, if your e-bike has a 60 mile range, you might get an extra 3-6 miles per charge with regenerative braking.
+For an average rider, regenerative braking is not very effective.
+If you ride a heavy cargo bike or a fully loaded electric touring bike or if you are a heavy rider or if you descend lots of hills, you can benefit from regenerative braking.

-In addition, regenerative braking can also prolong the life of your brake pads.
+In addition, regenerative braking can also extend the life of your brake pads.
 The motor slows you down instead of your brakes.
 You don’t have to ride the brakes while descending hills.
 You won’t have to brake quite as hard or often.
 Your pads last longer as a result.

 There are some exceptions.
 These days, some geared hub motors offer regenerative braking.
 For example, the GMAC is a clutchless geared motor electric bike that offers regenerative braking.
 A couple of other companies have also introduced geared motors that are capable of regenerative braking as well.